-Assignment 1: Musical Autobiography Assignment
+Assignment 1: Bibliography

-Due Date: May 17, 2023 Type: Written Assignment
+Due Date: 17 May, 2023 Type: Written Assignment

-Description: Students will write a short musical autobiography.
-Detailed descriptions of assignments can be found in the Assignments space on
+Description: Students will assemble a bibliography of written sources related to a particular musical artist, group, genre or other relevant issue.
+The topic chosen will then be the same as the topic of the essay submission later in the semester.
+Detailed descriptions of assignments can be found in the Assignments space on Desire2Learn.

-Desire2Learn.